Locations:

 What is the recovery time?

-There’s really no recovery time.
-You should be able to go back to work or school immediately.
+There’s really no recovery time after chemical castration.
+You should be able to go back to school or work immediately.
 You can eat and drink what you like.
-That’s not to say that you might not have uncomfortable side effects.
+Reach out to a healthcare provider if you have any uncomfortable side effects.

 When To Call the Doctor

-Call your healthcare provider if you have any signs or symptoms that worry you, including existing symptoms that get worse or new symptoms that appear.
-In most cases, your provider will give you specific things to look out for, but it’s always a good idea to reach out if you have any questions or issues.
+Call a healthcare provider if you have any signs or symptoms that worry you, including existing symptoms that get worse or new symptoms that appear.
+In most cases, a provider will give you specific things to look out for.
+But it’s always a good idea to reach out if you have any questions or issues.

 A note from Cleveland Clinic

-When you have cancer, your healthcare provider will work with you to find the best treatment options.
-One major advantage of chemical castration as a cancer treatment is that it’s not permanent.
-The side effects usually are reversible, too.
-You and your provider may decide to use these medications or a combination of treatments.
-In addition to actual medical therapy, there are many services to help you with your journey, including counseling.
+If you have cancer, healthcare providers will work with you to find the best treatment options.
+One major advantage of chemical castration as a treatment for prostate or breast cancer is that it’s not permanent.
+The side effects are usually reversible, too.
+You and your providers may decide to use these medications or a combination of treatments.

 Medically Reviewed